anatman-org/prime/README.md

-  * all players are equal. we have different strengths and skills, but all bring to the mat quality and beauty. all have been invited because they have real stories to tell, and have agreed to the rules of the game.
+  * all players are equal. we have different strengths and skills, but all bring to the mat quality and beauty. all have been invited because they have real stories to tell, and have agreed to the rules of the game

+  * that control -- and specifically, trying to control too many variables, too many things, too many people -- breaks our ability to know our own best outcomes it is a little bit like a physical law of the limit of observability of a system [bean knows all about this, check game archive]

 # Rules